 The family distillery in Dublin took three years to plan and nine months to build at a cost of 10.5 million euros.
 During that time, Teeling Whiskey launched a portfolio that included products ranging from its flagship small batch whiskey finished in rum barrels to its 30-year single malt.
 And when it releases its upcoming 33-year single malt, Dublin's new distillery can claim ownership of Ireland's oldest single malt.

 From day one, the Teelings had an unconventional goal: to bring more choice and innovation into a whiskey category that, until recently, was lacking choice and innovation.
 They experimented with a range of casks—like white Burgundy, rum, cognac, and calvados—to challenge what had been done previously.
 "What we were proposing had never been done within Irish whiskey," says Stephen.
 "So it really raised a few eyebrows—especially with finishing in rum casks, bottling at 92 proof, and non-chill filtering."

-  On average, Teeling produces about 600,000 liters per year with plans to expand this capacity to 1 million liters in the coming years (for comparison Midleton Distillery, the largest in Ireland, has a production capacity of approximately 60 million liters a year).
+On average, Teeling produces about 600,000 litres per year with plans to expand this capacity to 1 million litres in the coming years (for comparison Midleton Distillery, the largest in Ireland, has a production capacity of approximately 60 million litres a year).